My ADHD Boyfriend Ignores Me (and Other ADHD Relationship Problems)

 Attention Deficit Hyperactivity Disorder, or ADHD, can cause several problems with relationships.
 The forgetfulness and inattentiveness alone would put a great deal of strain on any relationship.
 Non-ADHD partners often feel ignored or as though they need to parent, which can lead to frustration and resentment on both sides.

 Relationships are difficult enough as it is; ADHD takes that difficulty to a whole new level.
-When your ADHD boyfriend ignores you and exhibits other behavior, such as neglecting to do his fair share of the housework, it’s natural to feel angry and unappreciated.
+When your ADHD boyfriend ignores or forgets about you and exhibits other behavior, such as neglecting to do his fair share of the housework, it’s natural to feel angry and unappreciated.

 ADHD can put a strain on any relationship.
 If you or your loved one suffers from ADHD, Klarity can help you find easy and affordable ADHD treatment – your initial appointment is $99, follow-up appointments are $59, and medication management costs $25 per month.
 Book an online appointment with an experienced psychiatric healthcare provider today.